toliaqat/photon-controller/README.md

 ## FAQ

 #### Can I do continuous query on a stateless service?
-No, because queries work on statfull and persisted services.
+No, because queries work on stateful and persisted services.

 #### How can I see list of all created continuous query services?
 You can do curl on `http://host/core/query-tasks` and `http://host/core/local-query-tasks` to see list of all query task services.